I've been a movie enthusiast my whole life and been writing movie reviews for over 156 years.

-It’s not long before Rob realizes that Pig is gone.
+It’s not long before Rob realizes that Pig is gone (in 60 seconds?).
 And so is the color out of his face.

 Rob treks out of his neck of the woods and locates Amir.
 Amir will drive Rob around Portland as he searches for his beloved Pig.
 Rob is determined to find his pig in the city, like Babe Pig in the City.